xpert786/Backend/README.md

 ## Features

 - **Sidebar Navigation**: Easy-to-use sidebar with links to different sections like eCommerce, user profiles, and notifications.
-- **eCommerce Section**: Manage products with features like Product Grid, Product List, and Checkout.
+- **E-Commerce Section**: Manage products with features like Product Grid, Product List, and Checkout.
 - **User Management**: View and edit user profiles, manage notifications, and switch between dark/light modes.
 - **Notification System**: A notification bell with badges and a dropdown to view the latest updates.
 - **Dark Mode Support**: Toggle between light and dark modes for improved accessibility and user preference.